wjf5203/TokBench/README.md

 <a href="https://arxiv.org/abs/2505.18142"><img src='https://img.shields.io/badge/arXiv-TokBench-red' alt='Paper PDF'></a> <a href="https://wjf5203.github.io/TokBench/"><img src='https://img.shields.io/badge/Project_Page-TokBench-green' alt='Project Page'></a> <a href="https://huggingface.co/datasets/Junfeng5/TokBench"><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset-blue'></a>

-👋 **Welcome to TokBench！**TokBench is an benchmark specifically designed for visual Tokenizers and VAEs, focusing on text and face quality in image reconstruction.
+👋 **Welcome to TokBench** TokBench is an benchmark specifically designed for visual Tokenizers and VAEs, focusing on text and face quality in image reconstruction.
 It provides a rich collection of text- and face-centric images and videos, as these fine-grained details determine the upper bound of visual generation models.
 TokBench conducts extensive evaluations of existing image and video Tokenizers/VAEs, **serving as a guide for selecting VAE/Tokenizers**.
 Refer to the  [project page](https://wjf5203.github.io/TokBench/)  for more details.